|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This B-25 impacted a forested area causing an impact near Mimia (Mimai, Mimias) to the southeast of Myola near the Kokoda Gap in the Owen Stanley Range.
 Likely, this bomber was flying from southeast to northeast when it crashed, based on the debris filed.
 Also, ordnance was likely aboard when it impacted and the explosion caused an impact crater.

-Between 1961–1991, the crash site was visited by teams from the U. S. Army on at least three occasions:
+Between 1961–1991, the crash site was visited by teams from the U. S. Army on at least four occasions:

 1) During 1961, while a U.S. Army team was involved in a major search effort in the area of C-47 "The Flying Dutchman" 41-18564 and B-17E Flying Fortress 41-2505 both crashed on Mount Obree.
 During their investigation, this crash site was visited and incorrectly identified as a "B-26 Marauder", despite the fact the wreckage included a three bladed propeller.